FredHutch/scicomp-docs/_hpc/slurm.md

 ---
-title: sbatch placeholder
+title: slurm overview
-layout: page
-description: how to use sbatch to submit jobs on gizmo
+description: A description of slurm, our cluster scheduler
+author: bmcgough
+date: 2018-04-22
 ---

 # Info on using Gizmo, our HPC cluster

-Table of Contents:

-{% include toc.html html=content %}

 # sbatch?